Overview

 - Successfully recovered petroleum remediation costs on behalf of property owner in case involving liability issue of first impression under Oregon cleanup law.

-- Successfully appealed Occupational Safety and Health Administration citation against tribal health following an administrative trial.
+- Successfully appealed Occupational Safety and Health Administration citation against tribal health organization following an administrative trial.

 - Prevailed in pro bono representation of asylum seekers in federal immigration proceedings and of Native American tribal members in case involving artifact repatriation case before the Alaska Supreme Court.